 Novel food

-EFSA carries out its safety assessment based on dossiers provided by applicants.
-Dossiers need to contain data on the compositional, nutritional, toxicological and allergenic properties of the novel food as well as information on respective production processes, and the proposed uses and use levels.
-See Guidance.
+Applicants must include data on the compositional, nutritional, toxicological and allergenic properties of the novel food as well as information on the production process, proposed uses and use levels.

 Traditional food

-Traditional food is a subset of novel food.
-EFSA, in parallel with Member States, assesses the safe use of traditional food products based on information provided by the applicant and available data in the literature.
-This evidence has to demonstrate the safe use of the traditional food in at least one country outside the EU for a period of at least 25 years.
-See Guidance.
+Applicants must demonstrate the safe use of the traditional food in at least one country outside the EU for a period of at least 25 years.

 Introduction – an overview of the novel food area and EFSA’s role.